msafwanzarif/szutils.vue/README.md

 # szutils.vue

-A modular Vue 3 composables collection designed for reactive productivity, time tracking, and habit building.
-Each utility is independently packaged, documented, and demo-ready.
+A modular Vue 3 composables collection designed for reactive productivity, time tracking, habit building, and Firebase integration.
+Each utility is independently packaged, documented, and demo-ready with comprehensive TypeScript support.

 > 🔧 Built with Vite + TypeScript
 > 📦 Published as ESM & UMD on npm and CDN
 > 🎯 Lightweight and reactive Vue composables
+> 🔥 Firebase integration with authentication & real-time sync

 ## 🚀 Quick Start & Demo